 This is a motif that’s had some traffic in the last few weeks in several situations, coming up in conversations about differentiation, going the extra mile, remarkable service, engaging clients, building a brand and the use of stories in this business.

-One of our clients told us a story about a fashion design client in Los Angeles with fashion conscious California team members.
+One of our managed services provider clients told us a story about a fashion design client in Los Angeles with fashion conscious California team members.
 The office is artistically designed of course, with bricks, standing desks and an open cafeteria with bar tables.
 Lots of nice, creative radiant people having lattés while working makes this the place where techs are making up reasons to go every day.

 He had some work out there and got inspired by the environment to get expressive, so he bought pink cables instead of the boring black ones.